 Later, when I looked at the photos he took that day I saw a new and different side of myself.
 A layer of personality I had not been aware of previously.
 Those photos were a therapy and a wonderful step towards in my self awareness.
 Something he was aware of, as he revealed later, and did for me as a friend.
 To help.
 “Let me show you how other people see you.”

 On the day I learned of his death, blurted out by a BBC TV news anchor as I walked past the telly one morning, I literally had to sit on the ground, so weighty was my grief.

 I think of my lost friend often.
-I used this picture from that day as a cover for an album I called ‘Riverbank Songwriting‘ and have told many of the stories he shared with me many times.
+I used one of his pictures from that day as a cover for an album I called ‘Riverbank Songwriting‘ and have told many of the stories he shared with me many times.
 I felt the value of the stories he shared in his lifetime should be better remembered than has been the case.

 I looked up his Wikipedia page and reflect that is does not really measure the mans worth at all.
 I googled more and found an old blog I wrote, which is copied below.
 That is more insightful into the character.
 My friend Kaveh.
 Who told me stories that shaped the planet before, as he knew would happen, he left in a blinding flash.

 What he would make of Trumpeters and Brexiters I know all too well.
 He was writing about them in the 80’s.

 It really is all black and white.
 Right wing or left wing.
 Conservative or liberal.
 Religious or thoughtful.